ewanuno/ms404_reverse_pot_adapter/README.md

 6. place the adapter PCBs on the legs of the potentiometers and pin headers and solder them in , cut off any excess from the pin headers. make sure you leave a gap at the fron between the adapter PCBs and the front panel.

+be careful when ordering PCB from random gerbers you find on the internet, the risk is all yours, I can only guarantee that they worked for me.